Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-Table \ref{I1.dim-results} shows the dimensions of models LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD}, the solution value and the wall time required by the straightforward use of the solvers Cplex and Gurobi.
-The ambiguity sets $\P$ under consideration are $\P_{5\%}$ and $\P_{10\%}$.
-The headings are as follows. $Inst$-$|\P|$, instance code, where the ambiguity set cardinality is included; $m$, $n01$, $nc$ and $nz$, number of constraints, binary variables, continuous variables and nonzero constraint matrix element, respectively. $z^*$, optimal solution cost; $t_{cpx}$ and $t_{grb}$, wall time (seconds) required for obtaining $z^*$ by solvers Cplex and Gurobi, respectively.
+Table \ref{I1.dim-results} shows the dimensions of models LIP-RN \eqref{LIP-RN} and LIP-ORA \eqref{LIP-ORA} as well as the solution cost and the wall time required by the straightforward use of the solvers CPLEX and Gurobi.
+The headings are as follows. $Inst$-$|\P|$, instance code, where the cardinality of the ambiguity set is included; $m$, $n01$, $nc$ and $nz$, number of constraints, binary variables, continuous variables and nonzero constraint matrix elements, respectively, $z^*$, cost of the optimal solution; $t_{cpx}$ and $t_{grb}$, wall time (seconds) required by the solvers to obtain $z^*$.